spicy/strafe-analyzer/README.md

 -**Mouse/Key direction indicator** : Graphs mouse/key direction to visualize key imperfections.

--**Show Velocity Vector** : Shows the players true direction of travel, and visualizes the Dead Zones in your strafe for all styles
+-**Deadzone Visualizer** : Shows the players true direction of travel, and visualizes the Dead Zones in your strafe for all styles

 -**Strafe Range** : Finds the total strafe range (width of your strafe before changing directions *assuming you are moving it at the correct speed*) in order to learn how to do a specific # of strafes per jump.